VidhitaYadav/Multi-Agent_AI_Research_System-ResearchBot/README.md

 - Render free tier can introduce cold-start delays
 - The current rate limit is intentionally simple and in-memory, so it is best suited for demo usage

-## Resume-Friendly Summary

-Built and deployed a full-stack multi-agent AI research assistant using LangChain, FastAPI, React, Tavily, and LLM-based report generation.
-The system orchestrates search, reading, writing, and critique agents in a single workflow and is deployed live on Render.

 ## Future Improvements